Business Insurance for Handyman

 Handyman Insurance Cost

-For example, self-employed Handyman Insurance for a sole proprietor will likely cost less than a policy that covers a business with several employs.
+For example, self-employed handyman insurance for a sole proprietor will likely cost less than a policy that covers a business with several employees.

-Some factors used to calculate General Liability premiums include:
+Some factors that affect General Liability premiums include:

 - Business activities

 - Past claims history and risk management procedures

 Getting quotes from multiple insurers is a good way to gauge how much General Liability insurance will cost for your small business.

 Business Insurance for Handymen